 As you traverse The Ohio State University campus—roughly 1 mile—you may want to dismount and walk if traveling by bike.
 Along the way, spot many trail connectors that provide access to the campus.
 A local landmark rises on the right side: Ohio Stadium, or the Horseshoe as locals call it, home of the Ohio State Buckeyes football team.
 The trail then passes under the Lane Avenue Bridge, a striking structure with an amazing cable-stayed design.

 Unmarked neighborhood paths periodically feed into the Olentangy Trail, and near mile 4, the university’s wetland research area flanks the west side of the route.
 Stop to take a self-guided tour of the native plants and wetland habitat.
 Just north of Clinton-Como Park, follow a short stretch on a well-marked route over city streets before rejoining the off-road trail again at Northmoor Park (near the corner of Olentangy Boulevard and Northmoor Place).
 Farther along, Whetstone Park offers restrooms and a drinking fountain at the Park of Roses, a 13-acre park within a park with more than 12,000 roses and other flora.

 There are also several disconnected segments that make up the other five miles of trails throughout the town of Delaware to the north.

 To reach the northern trailhead in Worthington Hills Park, take I-270 to Exit 22, and head north on OH 315.
 In 0.5 mile, find the Olentangy Valley Center on your right.
 The trailhead and parking are located in the southeast corner of the shopping center.

 Though no designated trail parking lots are on the south end of the trail, its northern half has numerous parking spots in the parks that line the route.
-Visit the trail's websites for details.
+See TrailLink Map for more details.

 (a non-profit) and we need your support!